jj16791/ACA-tracer/README.md

-# ACA OoO visualiser
+# ACA visualiser

-Below is a summary of how to use the ACA OutofOrder visualisation tool.
+Below is a summary of how to use the ACA visualisation tool.

 ## Running
 The visualiser can be run with the following command: